Ganesh287/Personal-Budget-Tracker/README.md

 in java folder you can find all the java files for backend

-Make sure you must connect it to the firebase database,because the code only works for firebase. first create a project in firebase and then connect it to your code and the use it.
+Make sure you must connect it to the firebase database,because the code only works for firebase. first create a project in firebase and then connect it to your code and the use it